Understanding Somatic Symptom Disorder: Diagnosis, Symptoms, and Treatment

 - At least one symptom is consistently present for at least six months

-The most current DSM-5 reflects a crucial change to the diagnostic criteria for somatic symptom disorder.
-In DSM-5, the criteria for a somatic symptom disorder diagnosis no longer require that the symptoms causing distress are ‘medically unexplained,’ meaning that the patient may genuinely have real medical conditions causing the symptoms.
+The most current DSM-5-TR reflects a crucial change to the diagnostic criteria for somatic symptom disorder.
+In DSM-5-TR, the criteria for a somatic symptom disorder diagnosis no longer require that the symptoms causing distress are ‘medically unexplained,’ meaning that the patient may genuinely have real medical conditions causing the symptoms.
 Having a legitimate, identifiable medical condition causing the symptoms does not negate the excessive worry and anxiety the patient is experiencing.
 Having somatic symptom disorder does not mean ‘it’s all in their head.’